2020 Ford Escape vs. 2019 Toyota RAV4: Compare Cars

 Comfort and utility: Ford Escape

-Numbers don’t quite tell the store of the Escape and RAV4.
+Numbers don’t quite tell the story of the Escape and RAV4.
 On the spec sheet they’re quite similar, with good interior room, and with about 37 cubic feet of cargo space each.
 For the Escape, the critical issue comes with its seats.
 In either leather or cloth, the front buckets have short bottom cushions and narrow bolsters that cut comfort for larger drivers.
 The sliding second-row Escape bench is better than the front seats, a rarity.
-And the Escape’s interior has lots of lower-spec plastic that we’d expect when its price rises to nearly $40,000.
+And the Escape’s interior has lots of lower-spec plastic that we wouldn't expect when its price rises to nearly $40,000.
 As for the RAV4, the compromises are more unusual.
 The rakish design cuts into head room for all passengers, and its rear doors don’t open very wide, which makes it difficult to load car seats or tall people.
 Drivers can get a power-adjustable seat, but the high-mounted front passenger seat can’t be adjusted down at all, and the RAV4’s rear bench has a low cushion that’s not very comfortable on long rides.

 2019 Toyota RAV4